quicwg/base-drafts/draft-ietf-quic-tls.md

 keys for a lower encryption level are needed for a short time after keys for a newer encryption level are available.

-An endpoint cannot discard keys for a given encryption level unless it has both received and acknowledged all CRYPTO frames for that encryption level and when all CRYPTO frames for that encryption level have been acknowledged by its peer.
+An endpoint cannot discard keys for a given encryption level unless it has received all CRYPTO frames for that encryption level, acknowledged the packets containing those frames, and received acknowledgements for packets containing all CRYPTO frames sent for that encryption level.
 However, this does not guarantee that no further packets will need to be received or sent at that encryption level because a peer might not have received all the acknowledgments necessary to reach the same state.

 Though an endpoint might retain older keys, new data MUST be sent at the highest currently-available encryption level.
 Only ACK frames and retransmissions of